TanmoySG/logsmith-monitor/README.md

 ## Getting Started

-To Get Started with logsmith-monitor, clone this repo and install all the dependancies using `npm install`.
-Run the Express Server
+To get started with logsmith-monitor, clone this repo and install the dependancies using `npm install`.
+Once the dependancies are in place, Run the Express Server
 ```
 node .
 ```